Excerpted from "Can Chiropractors Turn Breech Babies?" by ICPA.

 If you had any idea how many times chiropractors get asked this question, you’d be shocked.
 As if chiropractors were obstetricians.
 The external cephalic version (ECV), a procedure done by obstetricians and some midwives, is a medical procedure that numbs the mother’s uterus and manually attempts to turn the fetus from head up to head down while in utero.
-It is done in a hospital in case something goes wrong and an emergency C-section is warranted.

 Completely separate from the medical ECV is the phenomena of reestablishing pelvic balance.
 This helps to remove tension in pelvic muscles and ligaments and through the restoration of normal biomechanics in the mother, babies optimize their positioning on their own.

 This is essentially what chiropractic is all about, restoring normal physiological function with gentle spinal adjustments.
 With no structural or neurological interference, the body has a fascinating ability to correct abnormalities, heal itself, and restore normal function.

 Courtesy of the International Chiropractic Pediatric Association (ICPA).
 Read the full article.